Online Display Of Titanic Related Items From Private Collection

-After visiting local places first, also sailing JJ's huge motor yacht Nourmahal, on 24 Jan.1912 they traveled from New York to Europe on Olympic (Titanic's sister ship), for a long tour throughout Egypt and then Europe: for instance Paris, Naples (France), Algiers, Italy.
+After visiting local places first, also sailing JJ's huge motor yacht Nourmahal, on 24 Jan.1912 they traveled from New York to Europe on Olympic (Titanic's elder sister ship), for a long tour throughout Egypt and then Europe: for instance Paris, Naples (French), Algiers, Italy.
 At the start of their return almost 3 months later they booked Titanic's "Millionaires' Cabin" and embarked in Cherbourg (France), together with JJ's valet, Madeline's maid and nurse, and JJ's dog Kitty (Airedale terrier).
-Madeline and her maid and nurse survived the sinking catastrophe, JJ and his valet and dog did not. ... more
+Madeline and her maid and her nurse survived the sinking catastrophe, JJ and his valet and dog did not. ... more

 For a short biography on the person and geographer Dora Smee: Document (650KB JPG) (will open in new window, then click again for full size)

 Iconic document, advertising Third Class ticket rates for Titanic, with the poetic heading "The Queen of the Ocean".
 In early 1912 this poster would typically have been distributed as a machine copy, the predecessor of the modern photocopy.
 There seems no indication of also a letterpress version having been produced; probably the required amount was simply too limited to justify a printing style production.
 Anyway this particular authentic pre-disaster specimen is a machine copy: the black texts display cracks and separations, and most letters are quite thin, pitted, distorted.
 On my large digital scans, long plant fibers of rags (fabric) from hemp, linen and/or cotton are clearly visible; such components often are typical for very old paper stock (later paper stocks are made of wood pulp only).
 As such, contrary to antique paper from wood pulp, this poster sheet does not show any signs of brittling or stiffening.
 In regard to this specific small poster, I could find only one other example/mentioning: an auction in 2000 at Christie's New York (see image nr 4 and 5) and later, 2020, it was auctioned at Doyle, NYC.